 The opportunity Symposium offers students to explore their career interests and practice networking professionally is one of the best at Kenan-Flagler and UNC, but don’t just take our word for it.
-Read what Lindsay wrote about how Symposium exceeded her expectations or how Brandon went from just being interested in Capital One to deciding he would intern there because of a relationship he gained from his Symposium experience.
-Michael discovered a passion for Operations (and paid internships), while Nitin built his network.
+Read what Katherine wrote about how Symposium allowed her to land an internship with Bank of America or how Gina began her path from interning at PNC to ultimately accepting a full time position as a result of her Symposium experience.
+Eric established relationships with GE execs and secured a full time position, while Michael discovered a passion for Operations (and paid internships) landing an internship with Target.
 Will you dare to discover where Symposium could take you this September?

 Posts from the ‘Success Stories’ Category

 Bank of America Finance Management Associate Intern Program